Microscopic theory of spin Seebeck effect in antiferromagnets: Tunneling Spin Current

-Secondly, the viewpoint of magnetic DoSs enables us to obtain a deep understanding of Eq.~(\ref{TunnelSinCurrent_finmal1}) and Eq.~(\ref{TunnelSinCurrent_finmal1_Cant}).
-In the integration of Eq.~(\ref{TunnelSinCurrent_finmal1}) and Eq.~(\ref{TunnelSinCurrent_finmal1_Cant}), $\textrm{Im}\mathcal{G}^{\textrm{R}}_{+-}(\omega)$ for $\omega>0$ can be regarded as the spin-down DoS $D_{\downarrow}(\omega)$, while that for $\omega<0$ is equivalent to the spin-up DoS $D_{\uparrow}(\omega)$.
-Thus, we conclude that the sign of the spin current $\langle I_{\text{S}}\rangle$ is determined by whether spin-up or -down carrier is more dominant.
-In other words, the sign of spin current in SSE tells us the main magnetic carrier of the target material.
-This result is very reminiscent of the standard electronic Seebeck effect, in which the sign of Seebeck coefficient indicates the kind of dominant carrier, i.e., electrons or holes.
-This picture based on magnetic DoS is useful to study the SSE in antiferromagnets since both spin-up and down excitations exists there (On the other hand, only down-spin magnons appear in ferromagnetic phases).
+Second, the viewpoint of magnetic DoSs enables us to obtain a deep understanding of Eqs.~(\ref{TunnelSinCurrent_finmal1}) and (\ref{TunnelSinCurrent_finmal1_Cant}).
+In the integration of Eqs.~(\ref{TunnelSinCurrent_finmal1}) and (\ref{TunnelSinCurrent_finmal1_Cant}), $\textrm{Im}\mathcal{G}^{\textrm{R}}_{+-}(\omega)$ for $\omega>0$ can be regarded as the spin-down DoS $D_{\downarrow}(\omega)$, whereas that for $\omega<0$ is equivalent to the spin-up DoS $D_{\uparrow}(\omega)$.
+Thus, we conclude that the sign of the spin current $\langle I_{\text{S}}\rangle$ is determined by whether the spin-up or spin-down carrier is more dominant.
+In other words, the sign of the spin current in the SSE tells us the main magnetic carrier of the target material.
+This result is very reminiscent of the standard electronic Seebeck effect, in which the sign of the Seebeck coefficient indicates the type of dominant carrier, i.e., electrons or holes.
+This picture based on the magnetic DoS is useful for studying the SSE in antiferromagnets since both spin-up and spin-down excitations occur in antiferromagnetic phases (On the other hand, only down-spin magnons appear in ferromagnetic phases).

-The imaginary part of retarded two-spin Green's functions $\textrm{Im}\mathcal{G}^{\textrm{R}}_{+-}(\omega)$ is proportional to spin dynamical structure factor and they can be measured by polarized neutron scattering experiment~\cite{Nambu2020,Mattis2006}.
-Therefore, both experiments of SSE and neutron scattering enable us to check how quantitatively our formula of the spin current can capture the measured value of SSE voltage.
+The imaginary part of the retarded two-spin Green's function $\textrm{Im}\mathcal{G}^{\textrm{R}}_{+-}(\omega)$ is proportional to spin dynamical structure factor, which can be measured via polarized-neutron scattering experiment~\cite{Nambu2020,Mattis2006}.
+Therefore, both experiments on the SSE and neutron scattering enable us to check how quantitatively our formula of the spin current can capture the measured value of SSE voltage.
+We note that inelastic-neutron scattering can observe the dynamical structure factor in the $\wn$- and $\omega$-resolved fashion, whereas [as shown in Eqs.~(\ref{TunnelSinCurrent_finmal1}) and (\ref{TunnelSinCurrent_finmal1_Cant})] the SSE spin current includes it in the $(\wn, \omega)$-space integral form.